 Home and contents policies are often packaged together but they’re actually separate, so you don’t need to have one in order to have the other.
 If you’re renting it’s important to consider contents insurance, because while you may not feel like you have any big-ticket items, the total value of all your possessions may add up to more than you assume.

 Now that you’re paying rent or a mortgage, the cost of any repairs to your wheels (or someone else’s) may be more difficult to manage, which is why car insurance can come in handy.

 You may already have this if you own a car, however since you're moving you may need to update your policy.
 Keep in mind that if you need to make a claim and your policy isn’t up to date, this can void your claim.

 If your health is your wealth, then health insurance can be a worthwhile investment.
 Insurers typically let children who are full-time students stay on their parents’ own policy as dependants until they turn 25, although the cut-off is usually lower for non-students, so you may need to consider your own health insurance policy sooner than you think.

-If you don’t have private health insurance by 1 July, following your 31st birthday you’ll pay a Lifetime Health Cover loading tax of 2% for each year over age 30 that you don’t have health insurance.
+If you don’t have private health insurance by 1 July, following your 31st birthday you’ll pay a Lifetime Health Cover (PDF) loading tax of 2% for each year over age 30 that you don’t have health insurance.